Nick Truesdell

-Nicholas Truesdell (born March 14, 1990) is an American football tight end who is a free agent.
+Nicholas Truesdell (born March 14, 1990) is an American former professional football tight end.
 He was signed by the Colorado Ice as an undrafted free agent in 2014.
 He played college football at the University of Cincinnati before transferring to Grand Rapids Community College.

 Early life

 Born to Richard Scantlebury and Teresa Truesdell, Truesdell attended Anderson High School in his native Cincinnati, Ohio.
 Standing at 6'7", 215 lb, Truesdell lettered all four years playing as a wide receiver and punter under coach Jeff Gesting.
-In 2007, he was named All-City Honorable Mention by The Cincinnati Enquirer after helping his high school football team go 13-2 and win the Ohio Division II crown.
+In 2007, he was named All-City Honorable Mention by The Cincinnati Enquirer after helping his high school football team go 13–2 and win the Ohio Division II crown.
 For his senior season efforts, he was named the Redskins' Offensive MVP as he registered 17 catches for 264 yards (including a season-long 55-yard catch and run) and six touchdowns.
+Truesdell also played basketball in high school.